stefanhenseler/Atlas/README.md

 # Project-Atlas

-This Project uses Hashycorp Terraform for provishioning.
+This project uses HashyCorp Terraform for provisioning.
 For more Information on how to use Terraform, please visit the HashiCorp Doc area: https://www.terraform.io/docs/index.html

 Running the Terraform script (Windows & Mac):